Brigad/ssr-starter-pack/README.md

 We will get rid of sourcemaps and hashes for faster builds, because we will have to build twice (once for the server, and once for the client).

-## A painless experience for the developer

-Last but not least: the developer experience.
+Last but not least: how to migrate to and maintain?
 Let's quickly recap the steps to integrate SSR into an existing codebase, assuming you're already bundling your code with Webpack and using React-Router :

 * create two Webpack configs ([webpack.config.client.js](./webpack.config.client.js) and [webpack.config.server.js](./webpack.config.server.js))
 * create two server files ([app.js](./app.js) and [app.dev.js](./app.dev.js))